DespondentG/HealthHarmony/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+This is a project that can be used and implemented in places where users find it difficult to stay motivated and dedicated to the cause of bettering their own health.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>